 I carry out historical and social-scientific research in religion, with a focus on vernacular beliefs and meaning-making, and the psychology of religion and transcendence.

-Recently, I have been working on responses to the 1945 atomic bombs and nuclear waste through the second-half of the 20th century, and on the psychology of religion and transcendence in cognitive science.
+Recently, I have been working on responses to the 1945 atomic bombs and nuclear waste through the second-half of the 20th century, especially in relation to space and place, and on the psychology of religion and transcendence in cognitive science.
 Other projects have included study of the implicit metaphysics of psychologists and psychotherapists in the 19th and 20th centuries, and the ways people build individual frameworks of meaning especially from the interwar period onwards.
 The latter project used the archives of a 20th century apocalyptic and millenarian healing group, the Panacea Society, and focused on users in the UK, the USA, Jamaica and Finland.

 See the publications page for outputs from different research themes.